Skaggs family: Skaggs Foundations

-The Skaggs sons were frugal men and wanted to give their customers that same opportunity for frugality through low margins, compensated from a business perspective through wide replication of retail outlets.
-In the spirit of their minister father or grandfather, they have shared and are still sharing their good fortune through a number of foundations.

-Their ALSAM Foundation has given hundreds of millions of dollars to education and health research in the form of scholarships, the establishment or funding of a number of university and research centers, and probably the nation's largest single parochial elementary and secondary complex, located in Draper, Utah.
-Called the Skaggs Catholic Center, which contains Juan Diego Catholic High School, St. John the Baptist Middle School, St. John the Baptist Elementary School and Guardian Angel Daycare.
-All four of these facilities are on the same 53 acre Skaggs Catholic Center.
+The Skaggs sons established a number of charitable organizations.
+The ALSAM Foundation has funded education and health research in the form of scholarships as well as the establishment or funding of a number of university and research centers.
+The Skaggs Catholic Center in Draper, Utah, includes Juan Diego Catholic High School, a middle school, an elementary school, and a daycare on a shared 53 acre campus.
 Other notable gifts from the ALSAM Foundation include $100 million for the creation of The Skaggs Center for Chemical Biology at The Scripps Research Institute—one of the largest gifts ever made to medical research.

 Skaggs Community Health Center in Branson, Missouri (now Cox Health Branson) was named after M.B. and Estella Skaggs.
 M.B. was a Missouri native who owned a home and game preserve in eastern Taney County.